engineyard/ey-docs/pages/find-your-generated-mysql-password-and-connect-to-your-db.md

 # Find Your Generated MySQL Password and Connect to Your DB

 Before you begin, you must be running at least one application instance.
-When you configure your application on AppCloud we generate a random password for you and render it on your instance.
+When you configure your application on Cloud we generate a random password for you and render it on your instance.
 Your database password can be obtained by connecting over SSH into your instance and viewing your `database.yml` file.

 ## Access Your database.yml File